 1) Chesapeake Bay Retriever

 These dogs just LOVE water!
 They can do great work in water and are very tolerable of cold weather conditions.
-Owners must include water exercises and activities, if considering to get a “Chessie”.
+Dog owners must include water exercises and activities if considering to get a “Chessie”.

 2) Labrador Retriever